High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Results

-The emission detected in $^{12}$CO was used to determine the properties of outflows associated with this source.
+The emission detected in $^{12}$CO was used to determine the properties of outflow activity associated with this source.
 Both the red and blue lobes of the narrow outflow component are located toward the northeast and southwest of the continuum source with an additional broad red component appearing to the northeast.